esseivan/Minecraft-ResourcePack/README.md

 At the bottom is a progress barr, with a status label and the number of png files found in the data\work directories.
 This number don't depend on the selection of the folders

+Warning : This may take some time and data to gather the images.
+If you do all (almost) 2k images, it may take about 5-10min and 100-200MB.
+!!!
+You may also be timed out by google for some time because of too many request (no more than 10-20 min normally) !!!

+Esseiva N